Contagious McKean-Vlasov systems with heterogeneous impact and exposure: Introduction

 This paper studies a family of contagious McKean--Vlasov problems, modelling a large cloud of stochastically evolving mean-field particles, for which contagion materialises through asymmetric interactions.
 More concretely, the different particles suffer a negative impact on their `healthiness' (measured by their distance from the origin) as the probability of absorption increases for the other particles to which they are linked.
 Naturally, the degree to which the particles are affected depends on the strength of the links.

-As we discuss further in Section \ref{intro_applications} below, the study of this problem is motivated by the macroscopic quantification of systemic risk in large financial markets, when taking into account the heterogeneous nature of how financial institutions have an effect on and are exposed to the distress of other entities within the same system.
+The study of this problem is motivated by the macroscopic quantification of systemic risk in large financial markets, when taking into account the heterogeneous nature of how financial institutions have an effect on and are exposed to the distress of other entities at the microscopic level.
 Specifically, in \cite{FS20}, the authors of the present paper have proposed a dynamic balance sheet based model for solvency contagion in interbank markets building on the Gai--Kapadia approach to financial contagion \cite{Gai-Kapadia}.
 When passing from a finite setting to a mean-field approximation, we will show here that this model leads to precisely the type of contagious McKean--Vlasov system with heterogeneity that we now describe.

 For given parameters, to be specified below, the mean-field problem is formulated as a coupled system of conditional McKean--Vlasov equations